-Tacoma school district considers suing teachers union after weeklong contract stalemate
+Tacoma school district may sue teachers union after weeklong contract stalemate

 Tacoma Public Schools, the fourth-biggest district in the state, said Wednesday it’s considering taking its teachers union to court to end a strike that has kept thousands of children out of classes for almost a week.

 It’s the latest escalation in negotiations that have been deadlocked with the union, the Tacoma Education Association (TEA), over its demand for an increase in salaries.
 Earlier on Wednesday, a Thurston County court granted a preliminary injunction in favor of the Tumwater School District against its striking teachers, but didn’t penalize the union or set a deadline for the holdout to end.
+The teachers voted to continue their strike after the court’s decision, news website MyNorthwest.com reported.

 Taking legal action is “certainly an option that’s under consideration,” Dan Voelpel, a spokesman for Tacoma Public Schools, said by phone.
 “I won’t go into the factors, but we are looking at every possibility to bring the swiftest possible end to the strike and end with a fair settlement with our teachers.”